ex1nhatvh/exment-manual/docs/config.md

     - 1 : Login user and lowest organization
     - 2 : Login user and all affiliated organizations

+#### Control show auth setting
+- Setting key : EXMENT_SHOW_AUTH_SETTING
+- Default value : false
+- Role : By setting to true, you can display the show auth setting of the user belong to this organization in the create and edit organization screen.
+- Note : You will need to add the show_auth_setting column to the default form of organization table.
+Please refer [here](/organization?id=user-auth-setting) for more detail

 ### Order setting

 #### Sorting order of affiliated organization settings on the user edit page